dlobera/dahliainthecity/README.md

 ![Heroku](https://img.shields.io/badge/heroku-%23430098.svg?style=for-the-badge&logo=heroku&logoColor=white)

 ## Next Steps
--I want to allow users to only delete their own posts.
+- I want to allow users to only delete their own posts.
--I want to add an edit and delete function to the todo list.
+- I want to add an edit and delete function to the todo list.

 ## Credits
 - Favicon by Icons8.